hereserin/GOL/README.md

 This game simulates the growth and decline of life, and its initial state determines all following states of the board, making it a 0-player game.
 The rules listed above set into motion a compelling model of natural processes.
 In the _Game of Life_, patterns emerge from seeming chaos and often disolve away again by their own self-resolve.

-## ToDos:
-I plan to add a menu with interesting initial templates, in particular: a pulsar and a Gosper glider gun.
-Another feature I would like to implement is a means to control the speed of the simulation.